-The Office of Institutional Research and Planning is located on the third floor of the C. F. Moore Building.
+The Office of Institutional Research and Planning is located at the Mississippi e-Center.
 This office provides data and information on the internal operations of the University and coordinates the planning, management and evaluation of the institution's long-range planning activities.
 The chief purpose of the Office is to facilitate the collecting, analyzing, and reporting of data to support administrative decision making.
 The Office of Institutional Research and Planning also serves as a resource for data and information relevant to all phases and functions of the University.